liqd/adhocracy3/docs/style_guide/fe_structure.rst

 TypeScript Modules
 ++++++++++++++++++

-In TypeScipt, each file is a module (TypeScript does in fact offer two module systems.
+In TypeScript, each file is a module (TypeScript does in fact offer two module systems.
 We use `external modules
 <http://www.typescriptlang.org/Handbook#modules-going-external>`_).
 A module ``example.ts`` can be imported like this::